brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![output](/images/copilot-pipeline-output.png)

-That's it!
-A pipeline has been created!
-Yes, it's that simple!
+Our pipeline is now deployed (yes, it's that simple).
+Let’s interact with it!

 Now there are two ways that I can review the status of the pipeline.

-1) Console: Navigate here: https://us-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines, click your pipeline, and you can see the stages.
+1) Console: Navigate here: https://${YOUR_REGION}.console.aws.amazon.com/codesuite/codepipeline/pipelines, click your pipeline, and you can see the stages.

 2) Command line: `copilot pipeline status`.

 ![status](/images/copilot-pipeline-status.png)

+Whether you’re in the console or checking from the cli, you will see the pipeline is actively running.
+You can watch as the pipeline executes, and when it is complete, all updates in the Status column will show "Succeeded".

 #### Fix the frontend service

-We mentioned earlier that the frontend service wasn't fully functional.
-The reason for this is that the service uses the aws cli to determine what subnet its in and then uses that to determine availability zone.
+We mentioned earlier that the frontend service wasn’t fully functional.
+The reason for this is that the service interacts with the AWS API’s to determine what availability zone it resides in.
 To fix this, we need to create an IAM policy that we can attach to our service to enable the proper access.
+To fix this, we need to create an IAM policy that we can attach to our service to enable the proper access.

 Copilot enables you to add additional AWS resources via CloudFormation with "addons".
 To get more information on this, see the [copilot-cli documentation](https://github.com/aws/copilot-cli/wiki/Additional-AWS-Resources#how-to-do-i-add-other-resources)
-In this example, the addon for our service will be an IAM policy to allow the access needed, which will in turn be attached to the task role.
+In this example, the addon for our service will be an IAM policy to allow the access needed, which copilot will automatically recognize and add to the task role for the service.

 The following commands are going to create an addons directory for the ecsdemo-frontend service, and the CloudFormation yaml which grants the proper access.
 On the next deployment, copilot-cli will recognize the new CloudFormation in the addons directory, and use that to attach the IAM Policy to the task role for the service.